josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🫖_velvet_containment_machine.md

 This system is not working if one has to raise a point of constitutional crisis in order to nudge a basic protection of the DPA.

 (I was blocked electronically from the ICO at the time, and one of my legs doesn't work properly.
-I do not have the Camina Drummer replacement yet.)-->
+I do not have the Camina Drummer replacement yet.)

+Also, if we were to troll the surveillance industry by giving me a fancy name, can we PLEASE ensure we are doing it to a barren little island where the human population was previously 0.

+No humans in my loop now, no humans on my island to escape you all.
+Thank you.  -->

 ---